pangeo-data/education-material/pedagogy/pod/README.md

 ## Overview

-When we land in a Jupyter notebook environment -- say **binder** or **colab** or a **JupyterHub** etc -- we can ask 'Just where am I right now?'
+When we land in a Jupyter notebook environment -- say **binder** or **colab** or a **JupyterHub** etc -- we ask 'Just where am I right now?'
 This document answers that question with practical implications.
 Let's begin with a little joke: "You are standing in a **pod** at the end of a road before a small brick building.
 Around you is a forest.
 A small stream flows out of the building and down a gully."

 Ok *actually* a pod can be thought of as a computer with a built-in working environment.
-When we use a computer we are accustomed to stopping at some point (say for lunch) and coming back later.
+When we work at a computer we are accustomed to stopping at some point (say for lunch) and coming back later.
 The computer is still there.
 However a pod is a construct *on* some computer; and so the question of its persistence is very important.
-A pod may persist for days or weeks or indefinitely; or on the other hand it may evaporate in a matter of minutes or hours if you stop using it.
-If it persists it probably still stops from time to time and must be re-started.
+A pod may persist for days or weeks or indefinitely; or on the other hand a pod may evaporate in a matter of minutes or hours if you stop using it.
+Even if it persists it might still stop from time to time and need to be re-started.

 #### Get pod parameters using Python

-Work in progress; need to add disk space bit...
+Work in progress; need to add disk space bit... flag Work in progress; need to add load data via shell script file after configuration is done... flag

 We can use `psutil`, the Python system and process utility package, to get a read-out on the virtual machine where the pod resides.
 For example: In a Jupyter notebook cell enter and run this Python code:

 ```
 def tell_system_status():